loophole009/sentence-classification-in-microservice-demo/README.md

-# sentence-classification-microservice-demo
+# sentence-classification-in-microservice-demo
- sentence classification microservice with java, open nlp and spring boot
+ sentence classification in microservice with java, open nlp and spring boot